jcorbin/aoc/README.md

   - ... which took way longer than expected to get correct, let's hope that pays off in part 2...
   - on the upside, solution was very fast, even on larger input grid
+- part 2: nope, djsktra-map approach was irrelevant
+  - so wiped out most of prior code, replaced with a simple minded stencil...
+  - ...passes test case, but fails the part 2 prompt
+  - may try more later, but have exhausted my "low effort" budget for now

 [d1]: day1/
 [d2]: day2/